 Of so many, both hosts And guests.
 We wish to thank sincerely Our little friends from St. Mark's · For their very generous display on Guy Fawke's Night, And to assure them That we will return their visit next year D.V.
-And now Bursting with pride We have to mention Which, we are assured by all the best people, Is a Wow Probably the only car in existence which has ever been Censored A vehicle, moreover, which rarely fails To get you there, And as rarely succeeds In getting you back, Without the aid of either A hammer A cold chisel, Or a tow-rope.
-To our dearly-beloved Doctor Who is about to enter Into the holy bonds of matrimoy, We offer our sincere best wishes for the future, And undertake to forget The past.
-And now.
-In wishing all and sundry The compliments of the season, We would point out, That it is a favourable augury for the coming summer That beer, in spite of the depression. still ryhmes with Нарру New Year.
+And now Bursting with pride We have to mention Our Car, Which, we are assured by all the best people, Is a Wow Probably the only car in existence which has ever been Censored A vehicle, moreover, which rarely fails To get you there, And as rarely succeeds In getting you back, Without the aid of either A hammer A cold chisel, Or a tow-rope.
+To our dearly-beloved Doctor Who is about to enter Into the hely bonds of matrimoy, We offer our sincere best wishes for the coming summer That beer, in spite of the depression, still ryhmes with Happy New Year future.